Easy Homemade Lotion Bars

 I’m really enjoying the simplicity of using these simple bars for moisturizing, so when these run out, it will be fun to make some.

-Vickie sent the recipe over.
-It was her grandmother’s and it’s super simple and easy to remember.
+Vickie over the recipe that was her grandmother’s and it’s super simple and easy to remember.

 Grandma’s Lotion Bar Recipe

 By Vickie Wagner